Islamic Cairo, Egypt

 The Mosque Al-Azhar:

 The mosque, founded in A.D.
 970, was an architectural domain and one of the very oldest educational institutions, most probably the most important, around the world.
-The mosque is extremely religious, educationally promising, and remains one of the most important locations in Islamic studies.
-The visitor can see beautified courtyards and quite delicate domes with a lot of historical architecture there.
+The mosque is extremely religious and educationally promising and remains one of the most important locations in Islamic studies.
+The visitor can see beautified courtyards and quite delicate domes with a lot of historical architecture there, make it a central stop in any Cairo Islamic tour

 Citadel of Saladin: